Christophe Lemaitre: 2018

 During the indoor season Lemaitre came within 0.02 of his personal best with a 6.57 in the 60 m heats at a meeting in Mondeville and finished ahead of Jimmy Vicaut in the final, but during the outdoor season injured his right hamstring during the 100 m Diamond League race at the Meeting de Paris.
 This ruled him out of the 2018 European Athletics Championships later that year.

 2019

+Christophe Lemaitre (left) and Ramil Guliyev (right) were the first and second white athletes to break the 10-second barrier in 2010 and 2017 respectively.

 Lemaitre was selected by the French Athletics Federation for the 200 m and 4 × 100 m relay at the 2019 World Athletics Championships.
 After some disappointing results at 200 m leading up to the competition, Lemaitre gave up the 200 m and decided to focus only on the relay at the World Championships.
 Lemaitre was assigned to run the anchor leg for France in the 4 × 100 m final in Doha, but the French team failed to pass the baton on the first exchange and did not finish the race.

 2021

 Lemaitre struggled with injuries in the buildup to the 2020 Summer Olympics and his preparation was further hampered by a bad reaction following a COVID-19 vaccination.
-As a result he withdrew from the French Athletics Championships, and was not selected to represent France at the Olympics.
+As a result, he withdrew from the French Athletics Championships, and was not selected to represent France at the Olympics.